 The effort started last December during annual planning as we revisited our core ideology, strategy, and messaging.
 I don’t suggest going back to square one on an annual basis, but this was critical for us as we had just merged with LeverPoint (essentially a merger of equals).
 It was critical to our success that the entire organization buy in to our ideology and messaging.

 Since then, we have continued to refine the results.
 Looking back, I can see that the time we’ve spent has been invaluable.

-Many articles have been written on core values, purpose, mission, and other idealogical and strategic concepts and I don’t intend to rehash them here.
-(If you’d like to do some reading, take a look at HBR.)
+Many articles have been written on core values, purpose, mission, and other ideological and strategic concepts, and I don’t intend to rehash them here (I always recommend reading Harvard Business Review for refreshers on topics like these).
 Here are some tips that I would offer in regards to these efforts:

 Focus on the meat and potatoes.

 Especially as you begin the process, don’t worry about getting the perfect words.
 Nail the concepts and move on.

 There is a tendency to make things complex by intermingling concepts.
 For example, don’t mix your core values with your strategy.
 When need be, back up and stick with a simple set of bullet points.